Ways to Make More Money Selling Scrap MetalPosted on 18 September 2019

 Collecting and recycling car batteries helps the environment immensely, with the added bonus of making some money.
 The price of a scrap car battery will vary depending on the price of lead at the time of collection.
 During a period of high demand, this could translate into worthwhile cash.

 Ideally, old car batteries should be brought to a regulated facility.
-It’s a source of extra cash to be sure, but more importantly, it’s a responsible approach to recycling.
-Old car batteries can be of any brand or type, and can be processed by a number of regulated facilities across the province.
+It’s a source of extra cash, but more importantly, it’s a responsible approach to recycling.
+Old car batteries can be of any brand or type and can be processed by a number of regulated facilities across the province.

 Can You Scrap Rusty Metal?